mnemnion/JLpeg.jl/Plans.md

 making the instructions the same size, locating `.op` in a consistent location, and writing an unsafe decoder in the VM, which reads the exact byte of .op and casts the initial pointer to the correct type.

+The core of what needs doing is to pre-allocate a Vector of a single concrete Instruction type (I intend to make one special for this purpose) of 16 words, with an .op field, then iterate the Instruction Vector and use `reinterpret` to cast everything to that instruction type.
+Then in the dispatch loop, indexing gets the correct bits, with `.op` in the right place, and we use that information to re-reinterpet the instruction into the correct shape, thus dispatching to the correct method in a type-stable way.

+This will give nonsense results if accidentally called on a "long vector" but correct code will never do this.

 There's some finesse in there which I'm missing, but this is the basic idea.
 It may even make sense to take over manual memory management of the VM stacks, but that